brimdata/zed/docs/formats/zed.md

 type "port" have the same type but a value of type "port" and a value of type `uint16` do not have the same type.

-The type order of two named types is the type order of their underlying types.
+The type order of a named type is the type order of its underlying type with two
+exceptions:
+* A named type is ordered after its underlying type.
+* Named types sharing an underlying type are ordered lexicographically by name.

 > While the Zed data model does not include explicit support for schema versioning,
 > named types provide a flexible mechanism to implement versioning